 Mold counts tend to be higher in the fall.
 Fall landscapes can encourage mold growth.
 As leaves fall and wood decays, mold thrives.
 Dry, breezy fall weather can spread mold spores in the air.
 But fall can also be warm and humid in some places.
 That encourages mold growth too.

 - Clean up fall leaves and yard debris as soon as possible to avoid giving mold a place to thrive.
-Have someone without a mold allergy do it, if possible.
+Wear an N-95 mask when cleaning up moldy areas, working with mulch, or cleaning up rotting logs and wood.
+Or have someone without a mold allergy do it, if possible.

-- Wear sunglasses and a hat when outside.
+- Wear sunglasses, a face mask, and a hat when outside.

 Warmer Weather and Longer, Stronger Growing Seasons